stokilo/pelefele-quarkus-public/README.md

 ```

+2. Extract file doc/layers.zip to root layers folder.
+This is npm package sharp that is deployed on lambda.

 #### Build

 Project scrips executes sso.sh script to acquire short living auth tokens.
 Comment out this if you are using